What Is Email Spoofing?

 Loss of Productivity

 Your business won’t be able to resume daily operations until you resolve the cyberattack.
 Plus, after this type of incident, businesses must invest in additional training and awareness programs to educate employees about phishing risks.
-This requires time and resources, temporarily reducing productivity as employees participate in training sessions or workshops.
+This training requires time and resources, temporarily reducing productivity as employees participate in training sessions or workshops.

 It is difficult for business I.T. support teams to snuff out these attacks since spoofed emails can bypass even the best SPAM filters.
 Even if businesses outsource their cybersecurity operations to a managed I.T. services provider, employees can still become victims of an email spoofing attack.